Frequently Asked Questions

 What happens when a vacancy occurs?

-As soon as a vacancy occurs the Clerk will write to everyone on the waiting list enclosing an application form.
+As soon as a vacancy occurs the Charity Manager will write to everyone on the waiting list enclosing an application form.
 This asks for:

 • some personal and financial information,